 Surgical Procedure: Biceps Tenodesis

 In some cases, the damaged section of the biceps is removed, and the remaining tendon is reattached to the upper arm bone (humerus).
-This procedure is called a biceps tenodesis.
-Removing the painful part of the biceps usually resolves symptoms and restores normal function.
+This procedure, a biceps tenodesis, removes the painful part of the biceps, which usually resolves symptoms and restores normal function.
 Depending on your situation, your surgeon may choose to do this procedure arthroscopically or through an open incision.